ricardo-perezo/Team.UI.Standards/vanillajs/README.md

 ```
 And done now you have your own primitive microframework.
 You can find the files of the entire project in this repo so you can check and improve it.
-Can you made this better?
+Can you make this better?